fdstypical/2048/README.md

 2048 game! ;)
-You can check this on this link: https://fdstypical.github.io/2048/
+You can check this on link: https://fdstypical.github.io/2048/